ajinkyakolhe112/ERA1-School-of-AI-COURSE-NOTES/Session 2 - NN Architectures/rf formula.md

 # padding is choosen for keeping channel size same.
 Its difficult to manually remember what's the channel size which changes each layer. so better choose a padding value, so that, channel size remains the same.
 # stride for increasing jump size. reduces channel size drastically. its introduced occasionally

+# !IMP: GOOGLE SHEETS, with analysis of kernel, stride, padding. and important extra properties we should know.
 ```
 $$
 \begin{align*}